X

 What is the best NAS device right now?

-Based on extensive testing, research, and expert opinions, ZDNET's top pick for the best NAS overall is the Synology Diskstation DS1522+.
+Based on extensive testing, research, product review analysis, and expert opinions, ZDNET's top pick for the best NAS overall is the Synology Diskstation DS1522+.
 You can't go wrong with this NAS as a powerful, robust option with excellent supporting applications.
 Read on to find all of our recommendations for NAS devices on the market today.

 The best NAS devices of 2024